smart-data-models/data-models/specs/AllSubjects/README.md

-In this directory can see som files compiling the contents of all the initiative
+In this directory can see some files compiling the contents of all the initiative

 [official_list_repositories.json](https://github.com/smart-data-models/data-models/blob/master/specs/AllSubjects/official_list_repositories.json) compiles all the subjects included in all the domains included into the initiative